How to Tell if your Craft Business Has Too Many Products

 • Etc.

-As you branch outside of one category, it starts to require very different materials, tools, skills, etc., which means it’s harder to be efficient and profitable.
+As you branch outside of one category, it often requires different materials, tools, skills, etc., which means it’s harder to be efficient and profitable.

 For example: